Uplift » How Long Will the Bank Hold My Settlement Check?

 Is It Worth Considering Pre-Settlement Funding?

-If the settlement check process is unfolding too slowly and you need cash now for medical expenses or living expenses, pre-settlement funding might be beneficial.
+If the settlement check process is unfolding too slowly and you need cash now for medical or living expenses, pre-settlement funding might be beneficial.

 While pre-settlement funding is not the right solution for everyone, it can be useful if you experience unexpected delays in the settlement check process.